MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/pipeline-automation-fabric.md

 * All limitations that apply for deployment pipeline, apply when using the APIs.
 For more information, see [Deployment pipelines best practices](./understand-the-deployment-process.md#considerations-and-limitations).
 * *Dataflows* are currently not supported.
 Customers using dataflows can use the [Power BI APIs](./pipeline-automation.md).
 * Service principals are only supported for Power BI items.
 * Not all deployment options available in the Power BI APIs are available in Fabric.
-The following APIs are not available in Fabric's Deploy stage content API:
+The following APIs *aren't* available in Fabric's Deploy stage content API:

   * allowPurgeData
   * allowTakeOver